Sialitech/label-siali/docs/source/tags/video.md

 type: tags
 order: 310
 meta_title: Video Tag for Video Labeling
-meta_description: Customize Label Studio with the Video tag for basic video annotation tasks for machine learning and data science projects.
+meta_description: Customize Siali Label with the Video tag for basic video annotation tasks for machine learning and data science projects.
 ---

 Video tag plays a simple video file.
 Use for video annotation tasks such as classification and transcription.